 Q.: For those that homeschool from the start, at what age do you begin?

-A.: Just keep in mind, when you are playing with your kid, when you take them to kid plays, when you read together, when you garden, you are already doing it!
+A.: When you are playing with your kid, when you take them to kid plays, when you read together, when you garden, you are already doing it!
 You are educating.
 In my case, we gently transitioned into more school type things as the kids got older.

 Q.: Where do you find other people that homeschool?
 Friends?
 Socializing?